larowlan/time-travel-with-git/slides.md

 ## Identify domain objects

+- Use the building blocks

+--

+## Aggregate Roots

-- A submission aggregate root?
+- The submission

+Note:

+- A collection of objects bound by a root entity
+- E.g. A Commerce Order is an aggregate root, it contains line-item entities that you really only interact with via the order.
+- Ensures consistency of changes by preventing changes to contained objects from the outside

+--

+## Entities

 - A user entity?

+Note:

+- You know this well.
+- These do have an identity

+--

+## Value objects

-- An address value object?
+- An address

+Note:

+- Most text books use Money as an example, it comprises a currency and a value
+- No concept of identity
+- But concept of equality
+- In the past in Drupal we've used keyed arrays for this, but the tide is changing

+--

+## Services

-- A submitter service?
+- A submitter service

+Note:

+- Specialized operations that have no home in an entity/value object
+- Pattern seen in Drupal 8
+- Cache bins

+--

+## Model the domain

-- A submission view model value object?
+- A submission view builder?
-- A submission data transfer object?
+- A submission data-transfer-object

 Note: